carbon-language/carbon-lang/mlir/docs/DialectConversion.md

     -   This action signals that only some instances of a given operation are legal.
 This allows for defining fine-tune constraints, e.g. saying that `addi` is only legal when operating on 32-bit integers.
-    -   If a specific handler is not provided when setting the action, the target must override the `isDynamicallyLegal` hook provided by `ConversionTarget`.

 *   Illegal